 I’m a bit of a personal finance junkie.
 I have a habit of opening too many new financial accounts.
-The reasons are usually justified at the time I opened the account – a great teaser rate on a new savings account, a signup bonus for a brokerage account, or a credit card with a cash bonus or rewards points, etc. If you play your cards right, you can easily bring in several hundred dollars per year or more in these bonuses.
-Depending on the nature of the sign up bonus, you could bring in well over a thousand dollars in cash and other perks.
+The reasons are usually justified at the time I opened the account – a great teaser rate on a new savings account, a signup bonus for a bank account or brokerage account, or a credit card with a cash bonus or rewards points, etc. If you play your cards right, you can easily bring in several hundred dollars per year or more in these bonuses.
+Depending on the nature of the signup bonus, you could bring in well over a thousand dollars in cash and other perks.
 But all of that comes with a price: disorganized finances.

 The older and busier I become, the more I value simplicity.
-I want fewer accounts, and fewer hassles.
-Slowly but surely, I’ve been chipping away at the ledger, and consolidating my financial accounts.
+I want fewer accounts and fewer hassles.
+Slowly but surely, I’ve been chipping away at the ledger and consolidating my financial accounts.
 There are actually quite a few benefits to consolidating financial accounts, and I recommend that everyone consider reducing some of their accounts if possible.
 (For those of you who are curious, here is a list of accounts we currently use).